Most marketing teams are sitting on a ton of old content that isn’t ranking or getting traffic. But this content isn’t a lost cause.

 Hamilton Fraser is one of them.
 They provide insurance cover to landlords and we’ve worked with their awesome marketing team since July 2018.

-Their content strategy is to give landlords everything they need to know to manage their properties and look after their tenants.
-Tax and legislation, tenancy agreements, property maintenance, dispute resolution - you get the picture.
+Their content marketing strategy is to give landlords everything they need to know to manage their properties and look after their tenants.
+Tax, legislation, tenancy agreements, property maintenance, dispute resolution - you get the picture.

-The topic they wanted to start ranking for was ‘subsidence’, a short-tail keyword with a pretty high keyword difficulty.
+The target keyword they wanted to start ranking for was ‘subsidence', a short-tail keyword with a pretty high keyword difficulty.

 But there was a problem…